dagster-io/dagster/docs/docs-beta/docs/guides/data-assets.md

 ---
-title: "Defining data assets with decorators"
+title: 'Defining data assets with decorators'
-sidebar_label: "Create Assets"
+sidebar_label: 'Create Assets'
 sidebar_position: 10
 ---

 The most common way to create a data asset in Dagster is by annotating a function with an asset decorator.
 The function computes the contents of the asset, such as a database table or file.

 Dagster supports several ways of creating assets, but this guide will focus on using Python decorators to define data assets.

-## What you'll learn

-- The asset decorators Dagster supports
-- How to define a single asset
-- How to define operations that create multiple assets
-- How to define multiple operations that create a single asset

 <details>
   <summary>Prerequisites</summary>